 MARTIN: Is it?
 Is that pretty much the norm?

 SAVAGE: That is the norm in most of these cases.
-And I the point you raise is a really interesting one because what I think what's really changed this debate over the last 10 or 12 years is so many couples coming forward who've been very long-committed couples in a very long-term relationships and many of them having children.
+And I think the point you raise is a really interesting one - is because I think what's really changed this debate over the last 10 or 12 years is, so many couples coming forward who've been very long-committed couples in a very long-term relationships, and many of them having children.

 MARTIN: Andrew, what's your perspective on this as person who's also been following these cases at the state level?

 MARTIN: If you're just joining us, we're taking a look at current same-sex marriage cases across the country.
-I am joined by Andrew Harris with Bloomberg news - that's who was speaking now.
+I am joined by Andrew Harris with Bloomberg News - that's who was speaking just now.
 Also joining us, David Savage.
 He's the Supreme Court reporter for the Los Angeles Times.

 MARTIN: But what's going to be the legal basis of - what is the legal basis of what these plaintiffs are seeking?
 Clearly, they're seeking standing within these states that don't - there are states that don't now recognize same-sex marriage.
 Are they seeking a federal right to marriage?